 The 529 plan can be used for Qualified Higher Education Expenses (QHEE).
 It’s important to keep track of your expenses, and not exceed allowable limits.
 If a 529 plan is used for an ineligible expense, it will be deemed a withdrawal, and taxes and penalties will apply.

 K-12 Educational Expenses

-Though traditionally used for postsecondary programs, the Tax and Job Cuts Act of 2017 made it possible for 529 plans to be used for kindergarten through twelfth-grade tuition and expenses at non-public schools.
+Though traditionally used for postsecondary programs, the Tax and Job Cuts Act of 2017 made it possible for 529 plans to be used for kindergarten through 12th grade tuition expenses at private, public and religious schools.
 The account holder can use up to $10,000 each year for K-12 education.

 College and University Degree Programs

 College degree programs are the most common way to use 529 plans.
 The plan can be used to cover expenses at both the undergraduate and graduate level.
 Eligible expenses include:

 |Books||Required books for classes, suggested and supplemental materials may not be covered|